CLion2/A-S-Bookstore/README.md

 All images used in this project are from Adobe Stock royalty-free images.

+## Image Credits

+The book cover images used in this project are sourced from the Google Books API.

+## Legal Notice

+The book cover images displayed in this project are provided by the Google Books API.
+All rights to the book cover images are owned by their respective copyright holders.
+The images are used under the terms specified by the Google Books API.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.